 * We never share emails with third parties.

-The plan for the David Lynch MA in Film is to support each student in a voyage from ideas to completion of a major project with the possibility of distribution in one academic year.
+The plan for the David Lynch MA in Film is to support each student in a voyage from ideas to completion of a major collaborative project in one academic year.

 The goal is to give aspiring filmmakers the time, equipment and the guidance to follow their own vision and create films that have an impact and transform the world.
 Students may create films for the Web, television, cable, or theatrical release.
 In the ever-changing media environment, there are many new opportunities for distribution arising, including Netflix, Amazon, Vimeo, and Hulu, among others.

 The program is about having a year to go deeply into a creative experience that will transform both you and your career.

 Through a series of collaborative group projects, this course examines the essential role narrative plays in the creation of media.
 With an eye toward creating works of lasting value, students will have the ability to develop several projects from concept to completion, and work collaboratively with each other, alternating roles during the process.

 Students will delve deeper into the craft of screenwriting, with the goal of developing the concepts of their thesis film project.
 The course will utilize a number of models, including analysis of published screenplays, film screenings, and group discussions.
 Additionally, guest lecturers who are currently working in the industry will share their experiences with the students in class or via Skype.
 Students will also learn how to market their script to prospective producers and investors.